What is Fragile X?

 Fragile X is a genetic disorder caused by a mutation (change in the DNA structure) in the X chromosome.
 It is a family of three conditions:

-- Fragile X Syndrome (FXS) is the most common cause of inherited mental impairment and causes developmental and intellectual disabilities in those affected.
-It is the most common known cause of autism or “autistic-like” behaviors.
+- Fragile X Syndrome (FXS) is the most common cause of inherited mental impairment, causing developmental and intellectual disabilities in those affected.
+It regularly causes some degree of “autistic-like” behaviors.
 Other common symptoms include ADHD, anxiety and epilepsy.
 Males are usually more affected than females.
-Affected females tend to suffer from shyness and social anxiety and learning difficulties..
+Affected females tend to suffer from shyness, social anxiety and learning difficulties..

-- Fragile X-associated tremor/ataxia syndrome (FXTAS), a condition which affects balance, tremor and memory in some older male gene carriers.
+- Fragile X-associated tremor/ataxia syndrome (FXTAS) is a condition which affects balance, tremor and memory mainly in older male carriers.

 - Fragile X-associated primary ovarian insufficiency (FXPOI), a problem with ovarian function which can lead to infertility and early menopause in some female gene carriers.

 About 1 in 151 females and 1 in 468 males carry the fragile X premutation.
 Approximately 1 in 35 females and 1 of every 42 males fall into the gray zone as carriers.